openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

 then used anywhere that runs a command to install dependencies: ``tox.ini``, ``.travis.yml``, the ``requirements`` make target (for updating a local development environment), etc.

+By default ``pip-compile`` uses a cache of calculated dependency relationships to improve the performance of subsequent runs.
+Unfortunately, the results of this cache are sometimes used even after a new package release has changed the set of packages it depends on.
+To avoid generating incorrect requirements files due to this, it's best to always use the ``--rebuild`` option when running ``pip-compile``.

 .. _pip-tools: https://github.com/jazzband/pip-tools